leaffm/svg2imageset/README.md

 # Requirements

-svg2imageset requires `libsrvg2` to resize SVG files.
+svg2imageset requires `libsrvg2` to process and generate the files.

-Install it with `sudo apt-get install librsvg2-bin` on Linux or with `brew install librsvg` on OSX.
+Install it with with `brew install librsvg` on OSX.

 # Install